RedaB2/WhyDate-/README.md

 # WhyDate-
-iOS App in progress (code coming soon... 🧑🏽‍💻)
+iOS App in progress.
+Expected launch date around January 2025 🧑🏽‍💻

 This is by far the coolest project I am working on.
 Still in early stages and solidifying Swift, SwiftUI & Google Firebase 🚀